Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 See :ref:`HPC platform guides<platform-index>` for more information.

 See the :doc:`forces_gpu tutorial<forces_gpu_tutorial>` for a similar workflow including GPUs.

-.. and another,which shows how to dynamically assign resources to each simulation.
+That tutorial also shows how to dynamically assign resources to each simulation.

 Please feel free to contact us or open an issue on GitHub_ if this tutorial workflow doesn't work properly on your cluster or other compute resource.